Qelqëz: Geology

-The range forms a relief with an uneven and wavy appearance, featuring an asymmetrical slope.
+The mountain forms a relief with an uneven and wavy appearance, featuring an asymmetrical slope.
 It is primarily composed of flysch, with Paleogene limestone emerging between the layers.
 Its geological structures are broken up by transverse and longitudinal tectonic detachments, which are most prominent in the steeper terrain, with some sections having developed transverse valleys.

 Biodiversity

 The sparse vegetation found in the lower sections of the western slope consists mainly of deciduous trees and shrubs.
 Oaks do not subsist a continuous belt, with certain areas being entirely devoid of them.
 Instead, there is a direct transition from bushes to Mediterranean conifers, which form several forests, most notably the Fir of Hotovë-Dangëlli National Park.